 Wood had a recurring role in the second and third seasons of the HBO supernatural drama series, ‘True Blood.’
-It lasted from 2009 to 2011.
-Wood acted as Sophie-Anne Leclerq.
+It lasted from 2009 to 2011, where she acted as Sophie-Anne Leclerq.

 In 2013, Wood portrayed the role of Gabi which was a psychological romantic thriller film ‘Charlie Countryman’ along with Shia LaBeouf and Rupert Grint.

 Wood had provided voice work as Marianne in the 2015 film ‘Strange Magic.’
-Wood was featured with Chris Evans in a 2016 ad for Gucci Guilty Eau fragrances.
+Wood collaborate with Chris Evans in a 2016 ad for Gucci Guilty Eau fragrances.
 Wood had a starring role as Dolores Abernathy in the HBO series Westworld which gave her limelight.

 Evan Rachel Wood had described herself as Jewish in 2003.
-In 2012, she said, “I believe in God, but I am not religious.
-I am spiritual.
-My definition of God isn’t in any religion.
-It’s very personal.”
+In addition, In 2012, she said, “I believe in God, but I am not religious, I am spiritual, and My definition of God isn’t in any religion, It’s very personal.”
 Wood’s mother converted her religion to Judaism, and Wood’s father is Christian.

 Wood disclosed that she was bisexual via Twitter in 2011, and explained her sexuality in an interview with Esquire, saying, “I’m up for anything.
 Meet a nice guy, meet a nice girl…”

 Wood revived her relationship with Bell the same year, five years after they first broke up.
 They married in a small ceremony on October 30, 2012.
 They have one son whose name is Jack Matfin Bell, born on July 29, 2013.
 Wood had a home birth to her son Jack.
-Woods publicly thanked Ricki Lake who was a creator of the documentary ‘The Business of Being Born,’ for inspiring her decision.
-Wood and Bell announced in May 2014 about their separation after 19 months of marriage.
+Woods publicly thanked Ricki Lake, who was a creator of the documentary ‘The Business of Being Born,’ for inspiring her decision.
+As a result, Wood and Bell announced their separation in May 2014 after 19 months of marriage.

 After her separation from Bell, Wood dated The L Word actress Katherine Moennig.